Sabarivasan-Velayutham/CodePulse_AI/README.md

 Commands:

-python -m venv venv
+- Open new terminal and go to backend Folder and run: python -m venv venv (only once) .\venv\Scripts\activate.bat

-.\venv\Scripts\activate.bat
+- Open new terminal and go to frontend Folder and run: npm install (only once) npm start

-docker-compose up -d backend
-docker-compose logs -f backend
+- Open new terminal and come to root folder and run: docker-compose up -d backend docker-compose logs -f backend

-python tests/test_scenarios.py
+To check if all services are up: python tests/test_scenarios.py

+To view ne04j data on UI:
 http://localhost:7474 (verify graph data)

-# 1. Start all services
-docker-compose up -d

-# 2. Check services
-docker ps
-# Should see: neo4j, backend, frontend

-# 3. Test Neo4j
+# Test Neo4j
 open http://localhost:7474
 # Query: MATCH (n) RETURN n LIMIT 10